hyperledger/fabric/docs/source/developapps/analysis.md

 logic behind the **issue** transaction (which we cannot see) that takes these properties and creates this paper.
 Because the transaction **creates** the paper, it means there's a very close relationship between these structures.

+The only organization that is involved in the **issue** transaction is MagnetoCorp.
+Naturally, MagnetoCorp needs to sign off on the transaction.
+In general, the issuer of a paper is required to sign off on a transaction that issues a new paper.

 ### Buy